FAU Study: Latinx Through the Lens of Latin Americans

 All participants used the term Latinx to refer to their community as a whole.
 Three students self-identified as Latinx in higher education spaces, but not in their home or community.
 The majority did not identify as Latinx, rather they self-identified a Latiné, Latinu, Latina, or Latino.
 The term Latinx was not threatening to the identity of Latino men, while most Latina women did not wish to lose their identity as independent women of color and/or erase their accomplishments as Latinas with a gender-neutral term.
 “I do not self-identify as a Latinx because yo soy mujer [I am a woman],” said one female participant.

 Salinas concluded that “it is essential to recognize that the term Latinx is not commonly used among people of Latin American origin and diaspora…” and that “Latinx as a form of self-identity is central to subjectivity.”
 He proposes the need for an alternative term that encompasses the fluidity of social identities.
-Salinas offers Latin* (pronounced Latin) as an all-inclusive, adaptive term which “creates a space that encompasses gender fluidity and identity labels that already exist, as well as those that have yet to be included in mainstream vocabulary.”
+Salinas offers Latin* (pronounced Latin) as an adaptive term which “creates a space that encompasses gender fluidity and identity labels that already exist, as well as those that have yet to be included in mainstream vocabulary.”
 The asterisk in Latin* could also be used within a search as a placeholder for words attached to the prefix Latin.
 In this sense, Latin* can consider Latinx, Latiné, Latinu, Latino, Latina, Latina/o, Latin@, Latin, or Latin American.

 Salinas, Jr., C. (2020) The Complexity of the “x” in Latinx: How Latinx/a/o Students Relate to, Identify With, and Understand the Term Latinx.
 Journal of Hispanic Higher Education, 19(2), 149-168 Retrieved from https://journals.sagepub.com/doi/10.1177/1538192719900382#